U.S. cyberattack impacts federal agencies, NATO allies

 Late Thursday afternoon, a senior CISA official declined to identify which government agencies had been affected, but noted that the Energy Department had issued a statement indicating it had reported an incident to CISA.
 The official also said that at this time, there is no indication that any of the military branches or the intelligence community were impacted.

-"This is not a campaign like Solar Winds that presents a systemic risk to our national security or our nation's networks," the official said.
+"This is not a campaign like Solar Winds that presents a systemic risk to our national security or our nation's networks," the official said, referring to a hugely disruptive cyberattack in 2020 that was traced to Russian military hackers.

 Further, no federal agencies have so far received extortion demands and no federal data has been leaked, the official said.